DucSpa/XatClientServidorMillores/README.md

 ## Overview

 This project implements a basic client-server chat system using Java.
 It demonstrates core networking concepts and allows multiple clients to communicate with a central server.
-The code is straightforward and easy to understand, making it an excellent starting point for learning Java network programming.
+The code is straightforward and easy to understand.

 ## Features